victios7/VS-IDE-/README.md

 # VS-IDE-
-The vs# ide by Victios7
+The vs# editor by Victios7